archi/aurora-tool/README.md

 Additionally, I'd like to write a small HTML/JS app that takes the modell and displays the appropriate DSP controls (and/or generate [part] of that app from the script).

 This is written in Perl on Linux.
-But if you're on Windows, I suppose this should run with StrawberryPerl (I'll give it a try, but not today).
+But if you're on Windows, this should run with StrawberryPerl.

-I plan to have this buildable with some windows-executable builder like PAR/pp (see https://metacpan.org/pod/pp), so I/we can easily distribute it to Windows users who lack the technical background for running this via the command line (also, the... lovely...
-SigmaStudio doesn't run on Linux, so I'm stuck with Windows as well).
+You can also create a Windows executable (this needs perl as well) for distribution.
-I will try this sooner than later.
-Worst case I might realize this doesn't work with Perl GUI applications (I've never used that part), in which case the GUI will needs to be done in Qt/C++.
+I will look into automatically building this and uploading it somewhere.

 For now, run 'perl convert.pl --help' to see the usage.